-Brimming with no end of untouched natural beauty, the Lake District is the unequivocal jewel in the crown of England’s landscape.
+Brimming with no end of untouched natural beauty, the Lake District is the unequivocal jewel in England’s crown.
 In fact, there are so many places to visit in the Lake District that you may find it difficult deciding where to start.
 I’ve taken on the tricky task of narrowing down the must-see locations to a handpicked selection that will hopefully make your choice easier.
-Discover some of the best places to see in the Lake District as I guide you to iconic fells, caves, lakes, and extraordinary scenery.
+Discover some of the best places to see in the Lake District as I guide you to iconic fells, caves, lakes, and more extraordinary scenery.

 Top 10 Places to Visit in the Lake District